 In fact OM has even named one of the stands at the Stade Vélodrome, where the team is based, after one of its most enthusiastic supporters, the first time ever a fan has been so honoured.

-Patrice de Peretti became a legend after pledging to attend every match stripped to the waist, whatever the weather: he watched OM play in Berlin during temperatures of -12 degrees Celsius / 10 degrees Fahrenheit.
+Patrice de Peretti - affectionately known as Depé - became a legend after pledging to attend every match stripped to the waist, whatever the weather: he watched OM play in Berlin during temperatures of -12 degrees Celsius / 10 degrees Fahrenheit.
 He died in 2000 at the age of 28 of a ruptured aneurysm.

 Built in the south of Marseille in 1937, the Stade Vélodrome is thus named because of the cycling track which encircled the pitch until 1971.

 The Tribune Gustave Ganay has been fitted with a roof and a VIP room.
-Its seating has been reconfigured and enlarged (23,000 places) to bring it in line with UEFA standards and the rake adjusted to improve the spectators' view of the pitch.
+Its seating has been reconfigured to bring it in line with UEFA standards and the rake adjusted to improve the spectators' view of the pitch.
+The Tribune Jean Bouin has been razed and rebuilt from the foundations up.
+Both Virages have greater leg room.

 Founded in 1899, OM - whose motto, "Droit au But", means "Straight to the Goal" - is the most decorated club in French football history and still remains the only French team ever to win the UEFA Champions League, in 1992-3, when Olympique de Marseille beat AC Milan 1-0 in Munich.

-Its reputation was blighted in 1994 by a dramatic match-fixing scandal involving the club's then-President Bernard Tapie, but OM has long since bounced back and in 2010, 2011 and 2012 won the Coupe de la Ligue, or French League Cup.
+Its reputation was blighted in 1994 by a dramatic match-fixing scandal involving the club's then-President Bernard Tapie, but OM bounced back and in 2010, 2011 and 2012 won the Coupe de la Ligue, or French League Cup.

 To buy tickets for a home match - ideally against OM's arch-rival, Paris Saint Germain, a traditionally lively confrontation usually referred to as "Le Classique" - visit the Olympique de Marseille official website (you will need to register first).

-Olympique de Marseille has the largest club in Europe especially for disabled fans, Handifan Club OM.
+Olympique de Marseille has a generous allocation of spaces for disabled fans (357 seats, in all areas of the stadium) and the largest club in Europe especially for them, Handifan Club OM.
 Its volunteers will meet fans at the car-park areas reserved for wheelchair users, guide them to their seats and remain available in case of need until the match is over.

 Handilib is a company offering a taxi service for wheelchairs (reserve at least two weeks before the match).
 Tel: (+33) 4 91 11 41 00.
 Anyone not needing to drive is strongly advised to travel to the stadium by public transport (see below).

-Many sports bars all around the city will also be screening the match live: look out for the blue and white OM sticker in the window and the words transmission en direct.
-In September 2013, another new football bar, the OM Café, opened at Marseille airport (Terminal 4, ground floor), so you can even keep tabs on a game while you're waiting for your flight.
+Many sports bars all around the city also screen matches live: look out for the blue and white OM sticker in the window and the words transmission en direct.
+In 2013 another new football bar, the OM Café, opened at Marseille airport (Terminal 4, ground floor), so you can even keep tabs on a game while you're waiting for your flight.

 Where: The Stade Vélodrome, 3 Boulevard Michelet, 13008 Marseille.
 Tel: (+33) 4 91 71 40 50; La Commanderie (aka the Centre Robert-Louis Dreyfus), 33 traverse de la Martine, 13012 Marseille.